New training program

 Final project

-use of AI coding tools
+use of code assistance tools

-a functional agent with tools
+a functional agent equipped with tools

 a simple orchestration or collaboration scheme between agents